apache/trafficserver/doc/admin-guide/files/sni.yaml.en.rst

                           :ts:cv:`proxy.config.ssl.client.private_key.filename` is used.

-disable_h2                :code:`true` or :code:`false`.
+http2                     :code:`on` or :code:`off`.

-                          If :code:`false` then HTTP/2 is removed from the valid next protocol list.
-It is not an error to set this to :code:`false` for proxy ports on which HTTP/2 is not enabled.
+                          If :code:`off` then HTTP/2 is removed from the valid next protocol list.
+If :code:`on`, then HTTP/2 is added to the next protocol list, regardless if the proxy port specification has not explicitly enabled it.

 tunnel_route              Destination as an FQDN and port, separated by a colon ``:``.